atlp-rwanda/e-commerce-bitcrafters-bn/README.md

 # e-commerce-bitcrafters-bn
 Welcome to the backend repository for E-Commerce BitCrafters, an open-source e-commerce platform designed and developed by the BitCrafters team.
 This repository contains the backend code responsible for managing the database and handling server-side operations.

-## Overview
-E-Commerce BitCrafters is a modern e-commerce platform aimed at providing a seamless shopping experience for both customers and administrators.
-Our platform offers a wide range of features including product management, user authentication, order processing, and more.

 ## Getting Started

 ### 1. Database Configuration: